salahalaoui/rick-and-morty-fastapi/README.md

 The API implements some routes that should not stay unprotected.
 In order to use these routes you should first authenticate at the top right of the application docs (`0.0.0.0:8000/docs`) in the button that reads `Authorize`.
 Before that you need to create a new user with the POST `register`

-## Migration from json to pricemap
+## Migration from json to postgres database

 In the app container to migrate data from previous json files to the postgres database :